 The cause for reddening of the eyes after smoking cannabis is related to the reason why the plant is famous as a treatment for glaucoma.

 In short, THC lowers blood pressure, which in turn causes blood vessels and capillaries to dilate.
-The ocular capillaries dilate, which increases the flow of blood to the eyes and reduces intraocular pressure.
-Increased blood flow creates the redness, while the decrease in pressure is the same effect that benefits glaucoma patients.
+Ocular capillaries dilate, increasing blood flow to the eyes and reducing pressure in the eye, called intraocular pressure.
+The increase in blood flow creates eye redness; the corresponding decrease in eye pressure is the benefit that glaucoma patients seek.

 Red eyes can still occur even without smoke, such as when eating edibles.
 It’s not the smoke that makes your eyes red, but the THC.

 That being said, it’s also possible for some to have an allergic reaction to cannabis or to smoke in general, which can increase eye redness.
 A reaction of this nature would likely be universal to smoke and would likely include sensitivity to cannabis, tobacco, and perhaps even incense.

 How to to get rid of red eyes from cannabis